awesome-pro/neon-website/content/docs/guides/time-travel-assist.md

 <TabItem>

-Using the Neon CLI, you can establish a connection to a specific point in your branch's history.
+Using the Unique CLI, you can establish a connection to a specific point in your branch's history.
 To get the connection string, use the following command:

 ```bash
 neon connection-string <branch>@<timestamp|LSN>